eosrio/hyperion-docs/docs/install.md

 Uncomment the username and password fields by removing the # character at the beginning of the line.
 Change "user" to "kibana" and then change "pass" to whatever the setup-passwords command tells us the Kibana password is.
-Save the file then we can restart Kibana.
+Save the file, then we can restart Kibana.

 <br>